 Students who graduate from Charlotte Mecklenburg high schools should be prepared to be productive members of society and to pursue educational or employment opportunities.
 A student must successfully complete all North Carolina and Charlotte-Mecklenburg Schools (CMS) graduation requirements to graduate from high school and receive a diploma.
+Students are no longer required to pass the NC Competency and Computer Skills tests to graduate from high school.
 Graduation requirements adopted by the North Carolina Board of Education are incorporated into the CMS graduation requirements set forth below.